What is Robatayaki? Origin, Must-Try Dishes & Top Restaurants in Tokyo

 Hokke (Okhotsk atka mackerel), found only in temperate regions, has a deliciousness unique to Japan and is known for its firm flesh and relative lack of fish bones.
 The Japanese like to soak the fish in salt water, let it air-dry for a night, and grill it the next day.
 This way, not only can you savor its original sweetness, the texture will be light and refreshing, making it one of the signature foods of robatayaki.

-5 Great Robatayaki Restaurants in Hokkaido, Okinawa, and Tokyo
+Top Recommended Robatayaki Restaurants in Tokyo

 Closed: None